Differentially Private Federated Learning: A Systematic Review: FL and DP Models

 \section{FL and DP Models}

 In this section, we will describe three FL scenarios, and explain the definition and relation of three DP models.
-Apart that, we will present basic properties and popular loss composition mechanisms in DP models.
-Lastly, we will introduce the fundamental used perturbation mechanisms in differentially private FL.
+Additionally, we provide a discussion on popular loss composition mechanisms in DP models and fundamental used perturbation mechanisms for differentially private FL in Section~\ref{sec:Loss Composition Mechanisms in DP} and Section~\ref{sec:Fundamental Mechanisms for differentially private FL}, respectively.